Every The Fast and the Furious Soundtrack Ranked

 That’s not to say it hasn’t had its ups and downs.
 We’ve been gifted things like the thrill ride of Fast Five, arguably the best in the series (sorry, Kristen), to whatever the heck Fast & Furious Spy Racers is.
 Throughout the entirety of the series, however, the one brilliant constant has been the movies’ soundtracks, nearly all of which have been absolutely on point.

-We’ve been presented with cuban, rap, R&B, rock, EDM, Grime, and countless other genres throughout the series, and they each add another level to the overall cinematic experience that we all love.
+There's been Cuban, rap, R&B, rock, reggaeton, EDM, Grime, and countless other genres woven throughout the series, and they each add another level to the overall cinematic experience that we all love.
 Yet, despite the franchise’s penchant for building killer compilations that make you want to shift into 15th gear, hit the NOS, and jump a bridge, some soundtracks don’t stack up against others.

 Today, I’m here to put the series’ soundtracks in their rightful order.
 The comments will be open, where I’ll absolutely fight you on this order, so buckle up and let’s get into this.

 I know what everyone must be thinking.
 “He’s gone crazy!
 That movie is terrible!
 Doesn’t he remember the CGI Eclipse and Evo that wasn’t really an Evo!”
 I do, but humor me as I list some tracks.